 - Schelter & Giesecke sold their own design for Fette Steinschrift’s 28pt size, which is a bit of a departure from Francke’s Zeitungs-Grotesque and Schelter & Giesecke’s own Fette Steinschrift 36, 48 and 60pt sizes.
-You can see that 28pt design on this 1912 Schelter & Giesecke specimen page for the whole Fette Steinschrift range.
-Note that the top of the lowercase “t” has a completely different flag than in the other sizes (!!).
+You can find that 28pt design on this 1912 Schelter & Giesecke specimen page for the whole Fette Steinschrift range; the top of its lowercase “t” has a completely different flag than in the other sizes (!!).

 Above: The Leipzig-based J.G.
 Schelter & Giesecke foundry sold the Zeitungs-Grotesque design under the name Fette Steinschrift.
 They began showing their uniquely created 36, 48 and 60pt Fette Steinschrift sizes in 1888.
 From Archiv für Buchdruckerkunst und verwandte Geschäftszweige, vol. 25, no. 7 (July 1888), col. 233–234.